VNG-Realisatie/nlx/docs/content/get-started/consuming-an-api.md

 So far, we have:

-- generated our own certificate, so we are allowed to communicate with the services on the NLX network.
+- generated our own certificate, so we are allowed to communicate with the API's on the NLX network.
 - setup a local NLX outway service, which we can use to get data from the network.
-- made a real request to the VNG Realisatie Demo API service.
+- made a real request to the VNG Realisatie Demo API API.

-Now let's see if we can provide our own services to the network in [part 3]({{< ref "/providing-a-service.md" >}}).
+Now let's see if we can provide our own API's to the network in [part 3]({{< ref "/providing-an-api.md" >}}).